BeaconCMS/beacon/README.md

     ```
 1. visit http://localhost:4000/page_management/pages
 1. Edit the existing page or create a new page then click edit to go to the Page Editor (including version management)

+To enable Page Management API:

+1. Add the following to the top of your Router:
+    ```elixir
+    require BeaconWeb.PageManagementApi
+    ```
+1. Add the following scope to your Router:
+    ```elixir
+      scope "/page_management_api", BeaconWeb.PageManagementApi do
+        pipe_through :api

+        BeaconWeb.PageManagementApi.routes()
+      end
+    ```
+1. Check out /lib/beacon_web/page_management_api.ex for currently available API endpoints.